Floogals

-Floogals is a British live-action/animated television series aimed at preschoolers, produced by Nevision Studios, Jellyfish Pictures and Zodiak Kids, with concepts from Absolutely Cuckoo.
+Floogals is a live-action/animated television series aimed at preschoolers, produced by Nevision Studios, Jellyfish Pictures and Zodiak Kids, with concepts from Absolutely Cuckoo.
 Sprout, a children's TV channel in the United States which commissioned the series, also participated in the production.
 The series was developed by Ceri Barnes, Lee Walters, Nigel Pickard and Rick Gitelson, from an original idea by Dan Good (who created Waybuloo).
 Tiny aliens are Fleeker, Flo and Boomer, who find questions and exploring.
 Production took place in London during 2014 and 2015 with all CGI animation by Jellyfish Pictures.
 The series was first broadcast in the United States as a 'Sprout original series', and series 2 and 3 have been subsequently commissioned.

 In September 2019, it was confirmed that series three would be the final series and that production had ended.
 The show aired its final episode on March 22, 2020.

 Synopsis and overview

 The show centers on three four-inch tall extraterrestrials called Floogals who have come to Earth to study its inhabitants.
 Upon landing, a human boy, thinking their spaceship is a toy, hangs their craft onto the ceiling of his bedroom.
 The Floogals, however, don't seem to mind as they carry on with their studying.

 While the show is set in a real Earthly place featuring live-action humans, the Floogals are CGI.

 During each episode, the Floogals come across an object on Earth of which they try to gain knowledge.
 Once their study is done, they pass their research to the base on their home planet.
 After the report is sent, if it is liked, the floogals receive a sticker each featuring the object they have just researched.